Easy DIY to Age New Clay Pots: Vintage Terra Cotta Pots

 Love the look of old Vintage Clay pots?
-Here is a quick and easy DIY process to make your new pots look like vintage, aged pots that have been in your garden for years.
+Here is a quick and easy DIY process to make your new pots look like vintage, aged terra cotta pots that have been in your garden for years.
+This easy DIY idea to age new clay pots will have you running to the store for new pots.

 I’ve been setting up my potting bench and dreaming of Spring.

 I love clay pots and have quite a collection.
-Some are old and have the aged look I desire, but others are new and don’t have a lot of character.
+Some are old and have the aged look I desire, but others are new and lack character.

 Because I prefer an aged look, I’ve been making my own with some trial and error.